• Skip to primary navigation

 Ham and cheese quiche ready for oven.

-1. The quiche was perfectly done after 25 minutes of cooking.
-I removed it from the oven and placed it over a small over-turned bowl to drop the sides of the tart pan.
+1. After 25 minutes of cooking, the quiche was perfectly done.
+I removed it from the oven and placed it over a small, overturned bowl to lower the sides of the tart pan.

 Removing sides of quiche pan.

-1. I transferred the quiche to a cutting board.
-Then, I sprinkled on some minced chives before serving the quiche.
+1. I transferred the quiche to a cutting board and sprinkled on some minced chives before serving it.

 Serving the quiche.

 I let the Ham and Cheese Quiche sit for about 10 minutes before serving it with a side salad.
-The quiche was delicious.
-Yum!
+It was delicious-yum!

 Ham and Cheese Quiche with salad.